 Seminars and practicals are centrally allocated in the Department of Computer Science.
 You can register for these courses online during a two-week registration period at the end of the previous semester – end of June for the following winter semester and beginning of January for the following summer semester.
 The concrete dates and the registration website are announced in the computer science academic advising mailing list.

 Exams to lectures, seminar, and practicals can be taken as additional electives.
 These are listed on the transcript but are not included in the final calculation of the grade.
 Pay attention to the following when registering: after you register, but before the exam – before the exam/oral exam for lectures or before submitting a final paper – you must inform the ZPA that this is not a regular exam but a voluntary elective.

 Because the focus colloquium is an individual exam performance, the combination of the lectures to be tested and the exam date are arranged directly between the students and the respective examiner.
-Registration takes place in person at the ZPA.
+The examiner registers you for the exam in RWTHonline.